09/26/24

 Exposure that predisposes someone to take an action related to a business outcome in the future

 Because the customer journey is nonlinear, it’s important to track and set KPIs across all three types of responses.
-Doing so provides a fuller picture of the effectiveness of your content strategy.
+Doing so provides a fuller picture of the effectiveness of your content strategy and helps you find both the strongest and weakest points of contact.

 Selecting KPIs and Tying Them to Organizational Goals

-Think about actions customers or prospects could take to achieve your strategic business goals.
+Think about the best actions customers or prospects could take to achieve your strategic business goals.

 If one of your goals is to increase sales of an existing product or service, responses at every stage of the sales funnel (or flywheel) could become KPIs in the content campaign you develop.
 Potential KPIs could include: